Promotion and Tenure Guidelines

 External review and evaluation: Some element of external review must be part of the tenure process for each candidate.
 That is, some evidence must be presented demonstrating that the candidate’s work has been evaluated by peers within the discipline outside ISU.
 Given the diversity of disciplines within the college and the diversity of methods of evaluation within these disciplines, the College will not adopt a uniform process of external review.
 However, departments must follow the general procedures from Academic Affairs for external reviewers that are contained in the ISU Policies and Procedures.
 All departmental guidelines for external reviews must be approved by the Dean.

 The committee will submit a report of no more than ten pages in length to the department chair, along with a recommendation either to grant tenure or to deny tenure.
-Any written opinions, including dissenting opinions, will be included within the body of the report; a separate "minority opinion report" is not allowed.
 Dissenting votes will be reflected in the vote to recommend granting or denying tenure.
+Where a split evaluation exists, the committee should provide Majority and Minority Reports.
+A "Minority Report" is as voluntary written statement submitted by committee members indicating reasons for dissenting from the recommendation of the majority of the committee.
 The department chair will write an independent report on the candidate and submit this, along with a recommendation to grant or deny tenure, to the Dean.
 The College Executive Committee will review the reports submitted by the chair and the departmental committee.
 The committee may request any additional material needed for its deliberation.
-The committee chair writes a report to the Dean, reports any faculty vote, and makes a recommendation to grant or deny tenure; in extraordinary cases, the committee may recommend a deferral of tenure.
+The committee chair writes a report to the Dean, reports the committee vote, and makes a recommendation to grant or deny tenure.

 The Dean will review materials generated by the candidate, the departmental committee, the department chair, and the College Executive Committee.
-The Dean will submit a report to the Provost and Vice President for Academic Affairs along with a recommendation to grant or deny tenure; in extraordinary cases, the Dean may recommend a deferral of tenure.
+The Dean will submit a report to the Provost and Vice President for Academic Affairs along with a recommendation to grant or deny tenure.

 IV.
 PROMOTION REVIEWS

+Consistent with university policy, an assistant professor applying for tenure will apply and be considered for promotion at the same time.
 To be considered for promotion from assistant to associate professor, faculty members must have completed at least four years in rank as assistant professor.
-Thus, the request for consideration can be made during the faculty member's fifth year in rank.
-Credit toward time in rank gained at other institutions will be negotiated with the Dean at the time of hire and noted in the letter of hire.
+Thus, as with tenure, faculty members may apply for promotion during their fifth or sixth year in rank, and credit toward time in rank gained at other institutions will be negotiated with the Dean at the time of hire and noted in the letter of hire.

 To be considered for promotion from associate to full professor, the faculty member must have completed at least four years in rank as an associate professor.
-Thus, the request for consideration can be made during the faculty member's fifth year in rank.
+Thus, faculty members may apply for promotion during their fifth year in rank.

 Full-Time Non-Tenure-Track Faculty